Meagherq/apim-lab-terraform/apim-lab/6-analyticsMonitoring/apimanagement-6-3-EventHub.md

   ![Terraform APIM Color API EventHub logging](../../assets/images/tf-module-6-add-app-eventhub-color-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the EventHub and logging resources for the Echo API and its configuration.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the EventHub and logging resources for the Echo API and its configuration.

 ---